jpnorair/OpenTag/apps/demo_ponglt/_readme.md

 About demo_ponglt
 =================
 PongLT is a simple, OpenTag demo application for peer-to-peer pinging for link testing purposes (hence LT).
 It is not a low-power demo, as the devices are always pinging, ponging, or listening.

 Functional purpose of this demo
 ===============================
  - Show a simple way how anycast queries can be used
  - Show how a command session can be initiated by a button press
  - Provide a simple way to do link testing between a demonstration system of two or more devices

 Application Description
 =======================
 Pong for Link Testing is a masterless application that allows one device to send a query and all the others to respond.
 It does not use any sort of power conservation measures -- all the devices are listening all the time.
 This is what makes it good for link testing.
 It is also an incredibly simple starting point for OpenTag users.

 The Ping is a UDP-with-inventory packet on port 255, which uses the "User ID" ISF to store a small cookie that qualifies devices that have the string "APP=PongLT" somewhere in that file.
 Only these devices will fully process the Ping request and produce a Pong response.

 Stock Applets Used
 ==================
 Many of the stock applets from /otlibext/stdapplets/ are used as signal callbacks from the protocol layers.
 You can look at extf_config.h to see which ones are enabled (or, to specify new ones).

 This Application Recommends
 ===========================
 (Note, MSP430 not supported yet)

+* MCU Requirements
-CC430/MSP430F5: ~24KB Flash, ~1.5KB SRAM
+ - CC430/MSP430F5: ~24KB Flash, ~1.5KB SRAM
-Cortex M3:      ~32KB Flash, ~2KB SRAM
+ - Cortex M3: ~32KB Flash, ~2KB SRAM
+* Feature/Build Requirements
  - MPipe connection to show pong responses
  - Two LEDs to show RX/TX activity
  - One input source to send pings (a button), or sending by ALP over MPipe.